winstromming/sassdown/README.md

 Type: `String`
 Default value: `null`

 *Optional*.
-A relative path to a Handlebars file with structure for the styleguide.
+A path to a Handlebars file with structure for the styleguide.
 If unspecified reverts to a default.

 #### options.theme
 Type: `String`
 Default value: `null`

 *Optional*.
-A relative path to a Stylesheet file containing the visual theme of the styleguide.
+A path to a Stylesheet file containing the visual theme of the styleguide.
 If unspecified reverts to a default.

 ### Usage